lz-chen/research-agent/README.md

 - **Slide Generation**: Navigate to the "Slide Generation" page in the Streamlit app, enter the directory path for slide generation, and submit the form to start the process.
 - **Feedback**: Provide feedback on the generated slide outlines directly in the app.

+## Frontend

+- **Streamlit Application**: The frontend is built using Streamlit, providing an interactive interface for users to generate slides and view research summaries.
+- **Pages**: Located in the `frontend/pages` directory, each page corresponds to a different functionality of the application.
+- **Assets**: Static files such as images and stylesheets are stored in the `frontend/assets` directory.

 ## Development